Music for the Masses: Demos

 Bascombe later described the demos as "very glam", although most of the songs did not retain the glam style in their final recorded forms.
 After listening to the demos as a group, some of the demos were accepted as they were, some were rejected, and some, such as "Strangelove", spawned lengthy discussions.
-The single version of "Strangelove" was programmed at Wilder's home studio using his Allen & Heath mixing desk and a Fostex 16 track recorder before the band moved on to an official recording studio.
+The single version of "Strangelove" was programmed at Wilder's home studio using his Allen & Heath mixing desk and a Fostex 16-track recorder before the band moved on to a proper recording studio.

 Recording and mixing sessions

-To force themselves to try new things, they decided to find a recording studio they had not yet recorded at, and chose Studio Guillame Tell just outside of Paris, which they rented starting around September 1986.
+To force themselves to try new things, they decided to find a recording studio they had not yet recorded at, and chose Studio Guillaume Tell just outside of Paris, which they rented starting around September 1986.

 As they had done on their previous several albums, the band immediately set out to find and record new sounds for use as samples on the album, which took three days.
 Wilder noted that, as they had on their previous albums, the band was always looking to make the album differently from their last, and did not want to repeat a formula.
 For Construction Time Again (1983), Some Great Reward (1984) and Black Celebration (1986), they had gathered most of their samples outside of the studio, so to avoid repetition, they created most of their new samples in the studio, although they did end up recording a few on the streets of Paris.
 Studio Guillaume Tell was converted from an old theater, and as such there were old instruments left there that the band used to sample and record with, including a grand piano and old orchestral bass drums and timpanis.
 In this way, the band built a library of new samples to be used on the album.
 While Music for the Masses saw the band using heavy amounts of sampling, they also decided to use more guitar in the production of their songs.
 Despite their all-synth reputation, Depeche Mode had used guitars in their songs as early as 1982, starting with the single "Get the Balance Right!".
 Gore's guitar style on the record was described in a retrospective review by ClassicPopMag as "never flashy", rather, "his simple, repetitive riffs just sit on a groove, adding another textural element and human grit into the mix."